‘Get back to the day job’, Findlay tells Swinney after independence speech

 “This week he cynically focuses on independence and international affairs, isn’t it time he got back to the day job?”

+He said Scotland “deserves a First Minister whose number one priority will be fixing our NHS”.

+Mr Sarwar added: “It is clear that John Swinney and his knackered Government are totally out of touch with the reality facing Scots.”

-Responding, the First Minister said he has led a debate on his Government’s priorities, adding that waiting times for inpatient care are falling, as are drug deaths – though the latter is expected to rise in the coming years – while exam results this year were the best since 2019.
+The First Minister responded by saying he had led a debate on his Government’s priorities, adding that waiting times for inpatient care are falling, as are drug deaths – though the latter is expected to rise in the coming years – while exam results this year were the best since 2019.

 “What the Scottish Government is doing is delivering on the priorities of the people of Scotland, that’s what my Government is focused on,” Mr Swinney said.